Alaska Department of Fish and Game

 The primary requirement for participation in subsistence fishing or hunting is Alaska residency, which is defined as having lived in Alaska for 12 consecutive months.

-A. General hunting and sport fishing are not classified as customary and traditional uses by the Alaska Board of Fisheries and the Alaska Board of Game.
+Answer.
+General hunting and sport fishing are not classified as customary and traditional uses by the Alaska Board of Fisheries and the Alaska Board of Game.
 While subsistence fisheries use highly efficient gear, especially nets and fish wheels, most sport fishing takes place with rod and reel.
 Sport fisheries are open to non-Alaska residents, while only Alaskans may participate in subsistence fisheries.
 Wild resources taken in sport fisheries may not be bartered.

-A. The Alaska Board of Fisheries and the Alaska Board of Game identify the fish stocks and game populations that are customarily and traditionally taken for subsistence purposes.
+Answer.
+The Alaska Board of Fisheries and the Alaska Board of Game identify the fish stocks and game populations that are customarily and traditionally taken for subsistence purposes.
 To do this, the boards follow 8 criteria that have been adopted by regulation (5 AAC 99.010):

 - Length of use